sudomateo/website/content/posts/own-your-email-domain/index.md

 1. Choose an email provider that supports custom email domains (e.g., [Google Workspace](https://workspace.google.com/), [Proton Mail](https://proton.me/), [iCloud Mail](https://support.apple.com/en-in/102540)) and sign up for their service.
-This usually costs a monthy subscription fee.
+This usually costs a monthly subscription fee.

 1. Configure the email provider to use your custom email domain.
 This is usually done by going to the DNS provider for your email domain, which is your domain